Prompting in Practice: Investigating Software Practitioners' Use of Generative AI Tools: Results

-\Cref{table:skill_vs_techniques} reports the percentage of respondents who are familiar with, and use, the seven prompting techniques across GenAI proficiency and SE experience categories.
+\Cref{table:skill_vs_techniques} reports the proportion of respondents who are familiar with, and use, the seven prompting techniques across GenAI proficiency and SE experience categories.
 Technique usage rates are further reported by \textit{occasional} and \textit{regular} use.
 The table reports total percentages by aggregating response counts across the techniques.
 The results show a clear pattern: both technique familiarity and usage (including occasional and regular use) consistently increase with self-reported proficiency.
 In other words, participants who considered themselves more proficient were also more likely to use prompting techniques more frequently.

-In contrast, analysis by developer experience reveals a different trend.
+In contrast, analysis by practitioner experience reveals a different trend.
 With the exception of veterans, all experience groups show similar familiarity and usage rates.
 Veteran are the least familiar with prompting techniques, but among those who are familiar, they are the most likely to use them.
-Analyzing occasional versus regular technique usage, developers across all experience levels show consistent rates, except for intermediate developers, who reported over 60\% increase in regular usage compared with their peers.
-This suggests that intermediate developers may be at a career stage where they are both open to adapting their workflows and sufficiently experienced to integrate GenAI effectively.
+Analyzing occasional versus regular technique usage, practitioners across all experience levels show consistent rates, except for intermediate practitioners, who reported over 60\% increase in regular usage compared with their peers.
+This suggests that intermediate practitioners may be at a career stage where they are both open to adapting their workflows and sufficiently experienced to integrate GenAI effectively.

-\finding{Familiarity and usage of prompting techniques increase with GenAI proficiency rather than years of experience.
-Veteran developers are the least familiar with prompting techniques, yet the most likely to use the ones they know.
-While most experience groups use prompting at similar rates, intermediate developers stand out as especially active adopters, suggesting they are mid-career professionals that are uniquely positioned to integrate GenAI into their workflows.}
+\finding{Familiarity and usage of prompting techniques increase with GenAI proficiency rather than years of developement experience.
+Veteran practitioners are the least familiar with prompting techniques, yet the most likely to use the ones they know.
+While most experience groups use prompting at similar rates, intermediate practitioners stand out as especially active adopters, suggesting they are mid-career professionals that are uniquely positioned to integrate GenAI into their workflows.}